KensRetro/PETx/README.md

 DISCLAIMER: All information is provided 'AS-IS", I have tried to be as accurate as possible but that doesn't mean there are no mistakes.
 Any errors or omissions etc. are your own responsibility.

-Project Notes : C64 sized PET - PETx
+# Project Notes : C64 sized PET - PETx

 The prototype is based on the the 9 inch screen version of the PET (board #320349) so no CRTC chip is needed.
 I added the video circuit similar to the ones posted around the net It was also decided to go with a more similar to original re-creation as it makes it easier to substitute parts etc. and compatibility remains quite good.

-Changes / Updates in this version :
+# Changes / Updates in this version (PROTOTYPE):
 1. Added connections for RESET (momentary switch)
 2. Added NO_ROM line for diagnostics
 3. Added peizo buzzer for standard PET sounds